Bringing on a Foal – Six Magic Steps

 4) Grooming

 Get the foal used to being touched and seeing his mother being groomed, and then groom him with a soft brush for short periods each day.
-This should be enjoyable and help to increase the bond between handler and foal.
+This should be enjoyable and help to increase the bond between the handler and foal.

 5) Bathing